+While there are standalone schema plugins available, WordLift is much more than a simple SEO or tool for structured data.
 Moreover, the plugin can help you add Schema markup to your content, making it easier for search engines to understand what it’s about.
 Those two features alone are interesting enough, but the plugin goes a step further.
 It can also help you enrich content with relevant open-source images, links to other related pieces, and visualization widgets.

 In most cases, these are all tasks you’d need to perform on your own, without the aid of any tools.
 WordLift doesn’t do the work for you automatically, but it can provide you with the data and tools you need to do it more efficiently.